-Question 1: Maine’s 31st People’s Veto Referendum
+Question 1: Maine’s 31st people’s veto referendum

 We shall soon find out.

-Paul Mills is a Farmington attorney well known for his analyses and historical understanding of public affairs in Maine; he can be reached by e-mail [email protected]
+Paul Mills is a Farmington attorney well known for his analyses and historical understanding of public affairs in Maine; he can be reached by email at [email protected].

 Success.
 Please wait for the page to reload.
 If the page does not reload within 5 seconds, please refresh the page.